No-Backspace-Crew/Speedrun/cookbook/CLI.md

 ```

 > **:star_struck: Pro Tip**
-> To use the AWS CLI effectively, learn about the AWS CLI option [--query](https://docs.aws.amazon.com/cli/latest/userguide/cli-usage-filter.html#cli-usage-filter-client-side) and JMESPath to extract just the data you want from the results.
-Also familiarize yourself with the [$() and `` syntax](https://www.redhat.com/sysadmin/backtick-operator-vs-parens)
+> To use the AWS CLI effectively, learn about the AWS CLI option [--query](https://docs.aws.amazon.com/cli/latest/userguide/cli-usage-filter.html#cli-usage-filter-client-side) and [JMESPath](https://jmespath.org/) to extract just the data you want from the results.
+Also familiarize yourself with the [$() and `` syntax](https://www.redhat.com/sysadmin/backtick-operator-vs-parens) for subshells.

 This is one is :fire: hot :fire: it combines prompts, JMESPath, JavaScript and bash to let you query your CloudWatch logs.